krakozaure/tmpl/README.md

 INPUT is a template file or '-' for stdin

 OPTIONS:
-  -f value
+  -data string
+        JSON data as a string or reference to a file ('@file') [DO NOT USE] -f value
-        load variables from JSON/TOML/YAML files (format: file path) -s    exit on any error during template processing (default false) -v value
+        Load variables from one or more JSON/TOML/YAML files (format: file path) -o string
+        Output file path, uses stdout if not set (format: file path) -s    Strict mode.
+Raise errors if variables are missing (default: false) -v value
-        use one or more variables from the command line (format: name=value)
+        Use one or more variables from the command line (format: name=value)

+The '-data' flag is for compatibility with https://github.com/benbjohnson/tmpl and its use is not recommended.

+When 'data' is used the '-f' and '-v' args are ignored, the INPUT file is expected to have the '.tmpl' suffix and if the '-o' flag is not used the output is written to the INPUT path removing the '.tmpl' suffix (if INPUT is '-' the output goes to stdout).
 ```

 - `stdin` and environment variables.